jss367/jss367.github.io/_posts/2020-01-30-Jupyter-Environments-and-Kernels.md

 You should also be aware that different kernels will have different paths.
 For example, `import my_package` may work in one kernel but not in another.
 Check sys.path to see which paths are being called.

-Keep in mind that you can run all of the command either from a terminal or from a Jupyter notebook.
+Keep in mind that you can run all of the commands either from a terminal or from a Jupyter notebook.
 To run a Unix command from jupyter, you simply need to add a `!` before it.
 So you can run `!conda info --envs` or `!jupyter kernelspec list` from a notebook.

 ![png]({{site.baseurl}}/assets/img/jupyter_commands.png)